hashicorp/consul/website/source/docs/connect/index.html.md

 ## Security

-Connect enables secure deployment best-practices with automatic service-to-service encryption everywhere, and identity-based authorization.
+Connect enables secure deployment best-practices with automatic service-to-service encryption, and identity-based authorization.
 Connect uses the registered service identity (rather than IP addresses) to enforce access control with [intentions](/docs/connect/intentions.html).
 This makes it easier to reason about access control and enables services to be